alexhernandezgarcia/gflownet/scripts/crystal_eval/README.md

 ## Structure Generation with pyXtal

 You can generate structures with `--n_random_struct` and relax them with `relax.py`.
 However, it is not recommended using at this point, as it will result in many empty (None) structures.
 This will be addressed in a future PR.

+## SMACT

+The SMACT metric requires the python library "SMACT", that can be installed using `pip install smact`